We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - $ = under $50

 - $$$ = $100–$200

-Strollers and car seats are often some of the most expensive purchases new parents make.
-That’s what’s so amazing about this travel system by Safety 1st — it’s both an infant car seat and a stroller, all for less than what you would typically pay for one or the other.
+And that’s what’s so amazing about this travel system by Safety 1st.
+It’s both an infant car seat and a stroller, all for less than what you would typically pay for one or the other.

 This travel system has an oversized canopy with a visor that flips out to protect your little one from the sun, as well as a roomy basket underneath to store items like a diaper bag.

-While the car seat is intended for use up to 35 pounds, the stroller seat accommodates children up to 50 pounds, so it should get you through the first few years at least.
+While the car seat is intended for use up to 35 pounds, the stroller seat accommodates children up to 50 pounds.
+This should get you through the first few years at least.

 This monitor has a transmission range of up to 960 feet that allows you to be physically distant without losing connection, as well as two-way talking so that you can communicate with your baby.

-You can also play one of four soothing lullabies straight from the monitor.
+You can also play one of four lullabies straight from the monitor.